Find answers to commonly asked questions about software updates.

 Additionally, the software must be developed to support your specific phone, special phone software overlays (like HTC Sense or Samsung TouchWiz), the T-Mobile network, and preloaded apps and services like Visual Voicemail and Wi-Fi Calling.
 T-Mobile also partners with the manufacturer to add improvements and fixes.

 Once the manufacturer creates a version to test, called a release candidate, they send it to T-Mobile for testing.
 The test period is usually two weeks, and it is usually conducted by selected T-Mobile employees.
-Depending on how the tests go, if the software:

 We understand that some of you are very eager to get new software, but we also do not want to release a software version where features are broken or not up to our standards.
 We ask that you please be patient for the update to be developed and stable for your device.

-Note: T-Mobile also recommends that you do not root your phone or install updated software on your own.
+T-Mobile also recommends that you do not root your phone or install updated software on your own.
 Installing any software on your device that does not come directly from T-Mobile will (1) void your warranty and (2) prevent you from receiving future software updates from T-Mobile.

 Are you sure you want to delete this document?